y7y17/TinyFace/README.md

 This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.

 > **Note:** TinyFace relies on third-party pre-trained models, each with their own licenses and terms.
-These are not covered by TinyFace's MIT License.